Percolation Test in Beaulieu

 Test outcomes affect several core design components:

-- System Type – e.g., septic tank with drainage field, package treatment plant, or above-ground alternative.
+- System Type – for example, septic tank with drainage field, package treatment plant, or above-ground alternative.

 - Soakaway Size & Shape – Longer or deeper trenches may be required in slower-draining soils.